jakmeier/bouncy-feet/doc/services.md

 Architecture decisions:

-- Out-of-the-box [PeerTube](https://github.com/Chocobozzz/PeerTube) with custom themes and plugins
+- Out-of-the-box [PeerTube](https://github.com/Chocobozzz/PeerTube) with custom themes and plugins.
+(Necessary changes to the core should be upstreamed.)
-- Decoupled from the API server
+- (tentative) All video-related state should be reflected in PeerTube's database as the source of truth.
 - To show videos in the BouncyFeet app, they are embedded directly from the PeerTube instance
-- BouncyFeet manages videos through PeerTube0s REST API
+- BouncyFeet manages video meta data through PeerTube's REST API, with a system user
 - Uploading videos puts them in a channel of the user
 - Users have access to the standard PeerTube frontend and can use it to manage permissions on videos or entirely delete them from the platform
 - Moderators also use the standard PeerTube frontend